vinitcodes-01git/Cameratest/README.md

 This code runs locally on a device.

-To run the program, you need to install the cv2 library from Python.
+To run the program, you need to install the cv2 library from Python OpenCV